 Use of WhatsApp only in compliance with the GDPR?

 The starting point for the legal dispute was an action for eviction.
-In the lawsuit, a tenant demanded that his landlord provide him with comprehensive information about his personal data (Art.
+In the lawsuit, a tenant demanded that his landlord provide him with comprehensive information about his personal data(Art.
 15 GDPR).
 The landlord replied that he was not an institutional landlord.
 He therefore did not store any data; at most, he would file the signed contracts in a folder.
-The GDPR therefore did not apply to him.
+The GDPR was therefore not applicable to him.

 However, the tenant was of the opinion that data processing by the tenant was taking place.
 This was because his telephone number and name were stored on the landlord’s spouse’s cell phone for the purpose of communicating via WhatsApp.
 This constituted automated processing of personal data within the meaning of the GDPR.
-In addition, the physical collection of rental agreements constituted a file system.
+In addition, the physical collection of rental agreements represents a file system.

 AG Wiesbaden: Right to information under GDPR due to WhatsApp use

 The storage of the tenant’s name and telephone number in a cell phone therefore undoubtedly constitutes data processing.
 This is because this information is automatically transmitted to WhatsApp.
-Saving it in the contact list is therefore sufficient.
+Saving in the contact list is therefore sufficient.

 Ways out of the WhatsApp data protection trap?

 Storing contact data can quickly become a data protection problem, especially in connection with WhatsApp.
 Caution is therefore also required when handling tenants’ data.
-This is because the scope of application of the GDPR is quickly opened up, as this case shows.
+This is because the scope of the GDPR is quickly opened up, as this case shows.
 The following then applies in principle: the processing of personal data and use of WhatsApp may often only take place with consent.
 Otherwise, there is a data protection violation that can have serious consequences.

 The only secure way out is to obtain the tenant’s consent to data processing or to refrain from any communication via WhatsApp.
 Some landlords have also started to provide WhatsApp only “passively” as a communication channel.
 In this case, the tenant must send the first message.
 This could be interpreted as consent.
 However, data protection authorities also have concerns about this.
 Without express consent, there is always a residual risk.